Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 # §3 Setting up MGE XE
 Now it's time to set up MGE XE; the tool responsible for shaders and increased draw distance.
 Open ***MGEXEgui.exe*** found inside your Morrowind folder.
 You will see a tabbed interface.
-We will start setting up the first tab from the left.
-Make sure to use the following settings:
+We will use default settings unless otherwise indicated.
+Make sure to use the following settings in the first tab from the left:
 >**Display**
 >
 >Resolution: set this to your monitor resolution (after this is don't want to touch the resolution in the Morrowind Launcher ever again)